yshrdbrn/trmnl-bring-plugin/README.md

 ### 2. Run the backend service

-The backend service queries Bring! every 15 minutes to grab the list of items in your shopping list and sends the list to TRMNL if the shopping list changed since the last query.
+The backend service runs indefinitely, queries Bring! every 15 minutes to grab the list of items in your shopping list and sends the list to TRMNL if the shopping list changed since the last query.

 Have these handy: